Don86/react-recharts-dashboard/README.md

 * axios
 * lodash

 Might use `Material UI` to make things pretty.

+## Serving

+* Not served yet, planning to put up on Github pages
+* Git clone and serve locally with `npm start`

 ## Tech Notes